Sawdes/pic2gram-frontend/README.md

-Image to webp image for telegram emoji
+Image to webp format for telegram emoji

 ## RUN:
 ```bash